Seo-Cosmology-Lab/BAOfit/README.md

 A few other considerations
 * The minimum k specified in the config file must be greater than or equal to the minimum k of the covariance matrix
-* The Window and Wide angle matrices must have the same k spacing as the data/covariance
+* Window function convolution is done through matrix multiplication of the model, and as of v0.1 has only been tested with dk=0.01
-* If using a "combined" fit (i.e. 2 separate data sets/covariances) the input covariance must be one block-diagonal covariance.
+* If using a "combined" fit (i.e. 2 separate data sets/covariances) the input
+covariance must be one block-diagonal covariance.
+If using a combined fit and convolution, the same goes for the window and wide-angle matrices
 * As of v0.1, no monopole only fits